The QSctpServer class provides an SCTP-based server. More...

 In contrast, datagram mode is message-oriented and provides a complete simultaneous transmission of multiple data streams between endpoints.
 Call nextPendingDatagramConnection() to accept the pending datagram-mode connection as a connected QSctpSocket.

-Note: This class is not supported on the Windows platform.
+Note: This feature is not supported on the Windows platform.

 See also QTcpServer, QSctpSocket, and QAbstractSocket.